A Proven Framework for Effectively Choosing and Describing Your Extracurricular Activities to Get Into Medical School

 First, list every extracurricular activity you've participated in during your college and postbac years.

-Then, write very brief descriptions about each of the 5 areas I listed earlier that medical schools want to know about.
+Then, write very brief descriptions of each of the 5 areas I listed earlier that medical schools want to know about.
 You can do this exercise in your head, but I encourage writing it out to ensure that your short paragraph will touch upon each area.

 Let’s take volunteering as an assistant cook at the Chicago Homeless Shelter as an example.